 What’s the deal with free credit card travel insurance?

 Credit card travel insurance can be a perfectly reliable way to get covered but there are a few things to watch out for...
 Credit card insurance usually only covers the card holder so if you’re on a family holiday you’ll need to get additional cover.
 You also will need to pay for the majority of your holiday using the card to ‘activate’ the policy.
 And it often provides cover for shorter trips.

 How many children can I insure on my travel insurance policy?

-This will vary from insurer to insurer, normally there is a set number for the amount of Adults who can be on the policy and generally the same for dependants, the common definition of “dependant” means your child or grandchild, not in full time employment, travelling with you 100% of the time.
+This will vary from insurer to insurer, normally there is a set number for the amount of adults who can be on the policy and generally the same for dependants, the common definition of “dependant” means your child or grandchild, not in full time employment, travelling with you for 100% of the time.